stonepros/stone/doc/install/index.rst

 * cephadm requires container support (podman or docker) and Python 3.

-`Rook <https://rook.io/>`_ deploys and manages Ceph clusters running in Kubernetes, while also enabling management of storage resources and provisioning via Kubernetes APIs.
-We recommend Rook as the way to run Ceph in Kubernetes or to connect an existing Ceph storage cluster to Kubernetes.
+`Rook <https://rook.io/>`_ deploys and manages Stone clusters running in Kubernetes, while also enabling management of storage resources and provisioning via Kubernetes APIs.
+We recommend Rook as the way to run Stone in Kubernetes or to connect an existing Stone storage cluster to Kubernetes.

-* Rook only supports Nautilus and newer releases of Ceph.
+* Rook only supports Nautilus and newer releases of Stone.
-* Rook is the preferred method for running Ceph on Kubernetes, or for connecting a Kubernetes cluster to an existing (external) Ceph cluster.
+* Rook is the preferred method for running Stone on Kubernetes, or for connecting a Kubernetes cluster to an existing (external) Stone cluster.
 * Rook supports the new orchestrator API.
 New management features in the CLI and dashboard are fully supported.